Case Study3D Inspection of Large Heavy Machinery Components to Save Material Cost

 Inspecting parts using a 3D scanner and 3D inspection software presented the opportunity to identify problem areas and to analyze the part in a comprehensive way.
 It would quantify where the problem areas exist—eliminating any guesswork and with high accuracy.
 By taking accurate measurements of the entire surface geometry of the casting using a 3D scanner and then comparing them to the finished machined component using 3D inspection software, Rasco can see the part in its entirety to identify the problem and empower the client to fix these issues.

 The impeller consists of mainly organic surfaces.
 In this case, using a structured-light 3D scanner provided an easier way to take the most surface measurements in the shortest amount of time, compared to conventional measurement tools (such as calipers or portable CMMs).

 The impeller blade is 1500mm x 1000m in size, which is a relatively large component.
-The HDI Carbon provided a big field of view for scanning a component of this size while being lightweight and portable to take to the client’s production facility.
+The Polyga Carbon provided a big field of view for scanning a component of this size while being lightweight and portable to take to the client’s production facility.
 The 3D scanner is capable of capturing 2+ million measurement data points in 1.2 seconds per scan.